 Pickup Hook (For Media & Communities)

-Preview of Tomorrow’s Adventure
+Tomorrow’s Adventure Preview

-Quality check and adjustment of generated posts
+Confirmation and adjustment of the quality of generated posts